duesnate/nn-inference-fpga/project_report.rst

 Binarized Neural Networks
 -------------------------

 Binarized neural networks (BNN) take the concept of data quantization to the extreme by reducing bit-widths to the minimum required.
 Fully binarized networks use single-bit values for layer inputs and outputs as well as for trained weights effectively realizing an on/off activated model.
 FPGAs are especially well suited for optimizing these custom-type implementations given their ability to configure logic to use only the precision required.
 This means that common CNN operations such as convolution - requiring many MACC operations - become much less expensive.
-FINN is an open-source BNN tool developed by Xilinx Research Labs [ref] that is capable of implementing both fully-binarized and partially-binarized neural networks.
+FINN is an open-source BNN tool developed by Xilinx Research Labs [FINN] that is capable of implementing both fully-binarized and partially-binarized neural networks.
 Given the extreme level of quantization and resource savings, results have demonstrated impressive classification accuracy.
 More impressive, however, is the extremely high throughput and low latency that can be achieved (see table).
 Their results demonstrate the potential efficiency of BNNs on FPGAs but also highlights limitations in classification accuracy when using large image models.

 +--------------------------------------+----------------------------+---------+----------+
 | Dataset                              | Throughput (Images/Second) | Latency | Accuracy |